Mabdul001/build-a-store-with-a-payment-gateway-in-aspnet/README.md

 ## Source Files Description

-EXAMPLE: The source repository for this course contains folders for the sample code created in each lesson.
+The source repository for this course contains folders for the sample code created in each lesson.
 Each lesson contains one or more complete Visual Studio projects, ready to run and to experiment with.

 ------